carpentries-incubator/workflows-nextflow/_episodes/11-workflow_parameters.md

 > {: .solution}
 {: .challenge}

+## How does resume work?

+The mechanism works by assigning a unique ID to each task.
+This unique ID is used to create a separate execution directory, called the working directory, where the tasks are executed and the results stored.
+A task’s unique ID is generated as a 128-bit hash number obtained from a composition of the task’s:

+* Inputs values
+* Input files
+* Command line string
+* Container ID
+* Conda environment
+* Environment modules
+* Any executed scripts in the bin directory

+When we resume a workflow Nextflow uses this unique ID to check if:

+1. The working directory exists
+1. It contains a valid command exit status
+1. It contains the expected output files.

+If these conditions are satisfied, the task execution is skipped and the previously computed outputs are applied.
+When a task requires recomputation, ie. the conditions above are not fulfilled, the downstream tasks are automatically invalidated.

-If you modify some parts of your script, or alter the input data using `-resume`, will only execute the processes that are actually changed.
+Therefore, if you modify some parts of your script, or alter the input data using `-resume`, will only execute the processes that are actually changed.

 The execution of the processes that are not changed will be skipped and the cached result used instead.